 - Avoid responding to text messages or other forms of digital communication

-- Experience anxiety or feelings of distress when spending time alone
+- Experience anxiety or feelings of distress when spending time alone (Check out our 6 Tips for Overcoming Anxiety That’s Hurting Your Relationships)

 Also, ask yourself whether the people you’re attempting to maintain remote relationships with are putting in the same level of effort.
 If you’re giving time and attention and not receiving it in return, the relationship is unlikely to benefit your mental health.
 Reciprocity is a critical element of a successful remote friendship, romantic relationship or even professional relationship.